hyprwm/hyprland-wiki/content/configuring/selectors.md

 <!-- They are placed here because selectors may be used in multiple places and not only in rules -->

-Any workspace number can be selected by using either of the following two selectors:
+Any ID/Workspace Number can be selected by using either of the following two selectors:
 - Relative selection via `+` or `-`
-- Absolute selection via the workspace number itself
+- Absolute selection via the ID/Workspace Number itself

 ## RegEx selector